SRL Submission Information for Authors

 Tables should be numbered consecutively with Arabic numerals.
 Each table must have a title; column heads should be brief and contain units of measurement in parentheses.
 Present each table on a separate page.
 Each table must be referenced at least once in the text.
 Avoid large/long tables or place them in an electronic supplement.

-Figures: SRL charges for color pages; see below for details.
-SRL has no option for publishing black and white figures in print but in color online.
-Do not submit color files for figures to be published in black and white.
+Figures: SRL charges for color pages in print; color-online-only figures appear as grayscale in print; see the sections below on Publication Charges and the Tutorial on Producing Online-Only Color Figures for details.
 Number figures in the order of reference in the text.
 Each figure must be referenced at least once in the text.
 Don't put the caption inside the figure; number and list captions at the end of the manuscript.
-Be sure captions correctly describe the figure, especially the colors in the figure.
-Keep figure parts consistent in size, each part labeled in the upper left corner with (A), (B), (C), etc. For text within a figure, use Helvetica or Times Roman.
+Be sure captions correctly describe the figure.
+Keep figure parts consistent in size, each part labeled in the upper left corner with (A), (B), (C), etc. For text within a figure, use Helvetica or Times Roman type with a font size large enough that it can be easily read.
 Avoid inconsistencies in type font and size within a figure and from one figure to the next.
-Use consistent units of measurement and abbreviations among the figures and text.
+Use consistent units of measurement and abbreviations between figures and text.
 Avoid white text on dark background.
 Avoid small open symbols and ensure that superscripts and subscripts are legible.
 Proofread all text within a figure for accuracy and consistency with the text.

 References should be arranged alphabetically by author and use hanging indents.
 Spell out journal titles and acronyms.
 Include issue numbers, volume numbers, page numbers and dois for journal articles; publisher and place of publication for books; and date and location for conference presentations.
 For examples, consult a recent issue of SRL.